wp-plugins/participants-database/readme.txt

 It is what I would call "reasonably secure" in other words, the private code in the link is not easily guessed.
 It can be sent in an email, which is not secure, but emails getting compromised is not that much a risk for most of us.
 The level of security is reasonable for the kind of information it is designed to store.

 Therefore, this plugin is *absolutely not* for the storage of any kind of information requiring good security such as credit card numbers, passwords, social security numbers, etc. And I certainly couldn't be held liable if someone were to irresponsibly use the plugin for such a purpose.

+= Can I make links in records clickable? =

+Yes, there is a plugin setting called "Make Links Clickable" that scans the fields looking for something that starts with "http" it will then wrap that in a link tag so it will be clickable.

+Even better than that, there is a new form field type called "link" that lets people fill in a URL and also give it a text label such as "My Website" that will click to the URL.

 == Screenshots ==